luandretta/worth-a-trip-frontend/README.md

 - React Router
 To control what the user sees depending on the URL they have accessed in the browser.

+- Axios
+To tell the React project to send requests to the API

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)